-Students in the Bastyr University naturopathic medicine program who are academically in good standing have the opportunity to apply to the Master of Science in Acupuncture (MSA) or the Master of Science in Acupuncture and Oriental Medicine (MS-AOM) program in October of their second year of the four-year track.
-This requires a formal application to the acupuncture and Oriental medicine program through the admissions department, followed by a joint interview by both the AOM and Doctorate in Naturopathic Medicine (ND) schools.
+Students in the Bastyr University naturopathic medicine program who are academically in good standing have the opportunity to apply to the Master of Science in Acupuncture (MSA) or the Master of Science in Acupuncture and Oriental Medicine (MSAOM).
+This requires a formal application to the Acupuncture and Oriental medicine program through the admissions department, followed by a joint interview by both the School of Traditional World Medicines and the School of Naturopathic Medicine.

-ND students who are considering applying to the School of AOM as their second program are strongly encouraged to be enrolled as four-year track students during their first two years of attendance.
-The dual-degree program requires that students have successfully completed their preclinical ND training before they add a second degree program.
-Students who are accepted into the AOM program must switch their naturopathic program to the five-year track in order to carry a combined program load.
+ND students who are considering applying to the School of Traditional World Medicines as their second program are strongly encouraged to be enrolled as four-year track students during their first two years of attendance.
+This dual-degree program requires that students have successfully completed their preclinical ND training before they add a second degree program.
 Students with advanced medical training, e.g., DC, DO or MD, must successfully complete the first year of study in their original program before acceptance into dual status.
 Dual program applicants are able to utilize their basic science coursework in the naturopathic program toward their MSA or MSAOM.

 Please note that some states require Chinese herbal training for acupuncture licensure.
-Please see the School of Acupuncture and Oriental Medicine master's program description for complete information on degree and licensing requirements.
+Please see the School of Traditional World Medicines master's program description for complete information on degree and licensing requirements.